Kafka Patterns

 Key Consumer Concepts

-Group ID versioning: Notice fetcher-agent-v1.
+Group ID versioning: Notice fetcher-agent-v2.
 When you change processing logic significantly, bump the version.
-This creates a new consumer group that starts from the beginning, reprocessing all events with the new logic.
+This creates a new consumer group that starts from the beginning, reprocessing all work with the new logic.

 fromBeginning: true: For a new consumer group, start from the earliest available offset.
-This ensures you don’t miss events that arrived before the consumer started.
+This ensures you don’t miss work that arrived before the consumer started.

 Multi-Topic Consumers

-Some agents need multiple topics.
-The enricher agent, for example, consumes both events.raw and tags.catalog:
+Some agents still need multiple topics.
+The enricher agent consumes both its work topic and tags.catalog:

 // From: stream-agents/scripts/agent_enricher.ts